Article 1 Scope

 4.4.
 If Transuniverse has multiple claims against its client, they shall be considered as a single and indivisible claim to the value of which Transuniverse may exercise all its rights and privileges, even if the claims relate to different consignments and/or to goods no longer in the possession of Transuniverse.

 4.5.
 The invoice is deemed to have been accepted by the customer, in the absence of written protest by registered mail within 8 days of the invoice date.
 No protest may be accepted after this time limit.
-Protesting the invoice does not release the customer from his obligation to pay on the due date.
+Protesting the invoice does not release the customer from his obligation to pay on the due date..

 4.6.
 If at any time Transuniverse is in doubt as to the creditworthiness of the customer through acts of judicial execution against the customer, in the event of non-payment or late payment of one or more invoices and/or any other demonstrable event, Transuniverse expressly reserves the right to demand prior payment for deliveries still to be made, or to demand (other) securities, even if the goods have already been delivered partly or in whole.
-If the customer refuses to comply with this request, Transuniverse reserves the right to dissolve the agreement immediately, unilaterally, without judicial authorisation and without any compensation in favour of the customer.
+If the customer refuses to comply with this request, Transuniverse reserves the right to dissolve the agreement immediately, unilaterally, without judicial authorization and without any compensation in favor of the customer.
 Where appropriate, the customer shall be liable for a flat-rate compensation of 25%, without prejudice to Transuniverse’s right to prove higher damages.

 Article 5 Transport orders – execution of transport